James Dayrolles Crosbie

-Biography
+Early life

-He was born to Rosa Lister-Kaye (daughter of Sir John Kaye-Lister, 2nd Baronet and James Crosbie JP, DL and High Sheriff, a colonel in the Kerry Militia.
+Crosbie was born to Rosa Lister-Kaye (daughter of Sir John Kaye-Lister, 2nd Baronet) and James Crosbie, a colonel in the Kerry Militia.
 The Crosbie family was descended from an ancient bardic line from Leinster; the Right Reverend John Crosbie became an Anglican cleric and anglicised his name from Sean Mac an Chrosáin about 1583.
 Ballyheigue Castle was the official residence of the family.
+Crosbie inherited the castle and its demesne after the death of his father in 1879.